 The UNC Eshelman School of Pharmacy Asheville campus graduated its first class in the spring of 2015, and approximately 25 students comprise each class.
-Students at our satellite program are based at UNC Asheville and receive classroom instructions from faculty at the Chapel Hill site via interactive, real-time video-teleconferencing technology, as well as faculty based at Asheville.
+Students at our satellite program are based at UNC Asheville and receive classroom instructions from our renowned faculty.
 Upon completing all degree requirements, the students graduate with a doctor of pharmacy from UNC-Chapel Hill.

 What makes the Asheville Campus special?

 - We offer a small campus that is close to downtown and close to the mountains.
 The UNC Eshelman School of Pharmacy is located in the beautiful Blue Ridge Mountains of Western North Carolina in Asheville.
 The campus is conveniently located on the campus of UNC Asheville, which is close to the vibrant arts, music and restaurant scene of bohemian downtown Asheville, as well as the mountain biking of Bent Creek, Appalachian Trail hiking, Dupont Forest waterfalls and skiing at one of the area’s many ski resorts.
-Asheville students enjoy small class sizes of approximately 25 students, creating an intimate environment that fosters the development of strong mentoring relationships with faculty, and lifelong relationships with classmates.
+Asheville creates an intimate environment that fosters the development of strong mentoring relationships with faculty, and lifelong relationships with classmates.

 - We are committed to innovation in education and practice.
 Our faculty practice in innovative, interprofessional practice environments including patient centered medical homes and an accountable care organization.
 Our students learn about comprehensive medication management in settings that have been recognized as models for the nation.
 Asheville is home of the Asheville Project, an award winning, internationally recognized model for providing disease management for patients with chronic illnesses such as diabetes, hypertension, and hyperlipidemia.
 Every student pharmacist in the nation learns about the city of Asheville due to the renowned successes of the Asheville Project.
 Instead of simply hearing about Asheville in a course in pharmacy school, why not receive an exceptional education at the number-one pharmacy school in the nation in the city known for changing pharmacy practice?